Draw With Pen and Ink

 Get a good quality 9" by 12" sketch book, preferably spiral bound and perforated so that the pages can be easily removed.
 I recommend the Strathmore drawing tablet and pens which can be purchased online by clicking on the Amazon product logo on this page.

-Watch my video about how to draw and shade folds with pen and ink, then get a towel or small piece of fabric and arrange it into simple folds.
+Watch my video about how to draw and shade folds with pen and ink.

 Here are videos that show how by using a combination of pen, ink and your imagination you can produce beautiful drawings!